What is a bone marrow test?

 You'll then have an injection into the skin over the biopsy site (local anaesthetic) to numb the area.
 They then put a thin needle through the skin into the hip bone.
 This might be uncomfortable for some, but this only lasts a short time.

-Your doctor or nurse sucks a small amount of liquid bone marrow into the needle, using a syringe.
+Your doctor or nurse draws a small amount of liquid bone marrow into the needle, using a syringe.
 You might feel a pulling sensation when they start drawing the bone marrow cells out.

-They take this needle out and put the second one in if you are having a trephine biopsy as well.
+They take this needle out and put the second one in if you are having a trephine biopsy.
 The aim is to get a small amount of marrow out in one piece.

 The whole test takes around 30 minutes.